 an old woman's chuckle

-I hope this has motivated you to perhaps pick up a pen(cil) or keyboard and create a name poem (or name story) for someone you care about.
+I hope this has motivated you to perhaps pick up a pen(cil) or grab a keyboard and create a name poem (or name story) for someone you care about.

-And remember, that that 'someone special' includes you.
-There's nothing stopping you from writing a poem for yourself.
+And remember, that 'someone special' includes you.
+There's nothing stopping you from writing a name poem for yourself.
 Nothing at all.
 May I suggest that you deserve it? :-)

 OTHER LINKS ABOUT NAMES...

 - More Name Poems...